nathanstitt/dayz/README.md

  * **date** (required):     An `momentjs` instance that controls what range is displayed.
 The calendar will automatically calculate the month or week that contains this date and display the appropriate range.
  * **events** (optional):  An `Dayz.EventsCollection` instance that contains events that should be displayed on the calendar.
  * **highlightDays**:  either a function or an array of days that should be highlighted.
-Each day can be a string date that momentjs accepts, a JS Date object, or a momentjs date.  if using a function, it will be passed the day and should return true or false.
+Each day can be a string date that momentjs accepts, a JS Date object, or a momentjs date.  if using a function, it will be passed the day and should return either false, or a string to use for the className.
+ * **dayEventHandlers** event handlers to attach on the Day element, such as onClick, onMouseOver, etc.
+   * **onClick** and **onDoubleClick** will be passed two variables, the event and a `momentjs` date.
+Hours/Minutes are added to the date to reflect how far down the Y axis was clicked.
  * **display** (optional, defaults to 'month'):  One of month, week, or day.
- * **onDayClick**, **onDayDoubleClick** (optional): A function that will be called whenever a day is clicked, it's passed two variables, the event and a `momentjs` date.
-Hours/Minutes are added to the date to reflect how far down the Y axis was clicked

  * **onEventClick**, **onEventDoubleClick** (optional): A function that will be called whenever an event is clicked, it's passed two variables, the event and the layout information for the event.
 The layout has an `event` subkey that includes the event itself.
  * **displayHours** (optional): defaults to 7am to 7pm or the earliest/latest event's hour.
  * **timeFormat** (optional): defaults to `ha` configures y labels time format